datnguye/sqlmesh-demo/README.md

       - Seed gets stored in `_seeds` table, contains all seed data in a column 👀 -- definitely will have some limitation of size
       - Model schedule gets stored in `_intervals` table 👀
       - Run time per model or per run -- cannot find the info ❓

+  - SqlMesh's Macros in another python package -- seems not support ❓

 ## 3. Setup CI